McEnigma24/Crop-Job/README.md

 # Crop-Job
 Written in C# [.NET Framework 4.7.2]

 Crop Job is usefull when we have many images all in the same size (for example multiple screenshots) and we want to crop the same areas in every one of them.
-With this app you just put the desired parameters once, hit Crop and all the work get's done for you.
+With this app you just put the desired parameters once, hit Crop and all the work get's done for you

 -------------
 ### USEFULL TRICK